futel/dialplan-functions/doc/DEPLOY.md

 See test.md.
 Run the local tests.

-## Deploy instances
+## Update certificates in config

-Update the certificate_arn for the instances to match the certificate set up in the meta-requrements:
+If the certificate has been changed in the meta-requrements, update the certificate_arn for the instances to match the certificate:

 - app-dialplan/.chalice/config.json
 - app-ops/.chalice/config.json

+## Deploy instances

 Deploy the instances: